mailgun/documentation/source/user_manual.rst

 from receiving future emails from that domain or message tag as appropriate.

 Mailgun can automatically provide an unsubscribe footer in each email you send.
-You can customize your unsubscribe footer by editing the settings in the control panel.
+You can customize your unsubscribe footer by editing the settings in the Control Panel.

 To enable/disable unsubscribes programmaticaly per message you can do the following: